-= DBP Members
+- ♦ = CDOC Members - = DBP Members

-- 1 New Year's Day, the first day of the year according to the modern Gregorian calendar, celebrated in most Western countries. - 1 Feast Day of St. Basil, a holiday observed by the Eastern Orthodox Church, commemorating the death of Saint Basil the Great. - 3 Feast of the Holy Name of Jesus, which is celebrated in the Roman Catholic Church, commemorates the naming of the child Jesus. - 4 World Braille Day, observed to raise awareness of the importance of Braille as a means of communication for blind and partially sighted people; celebrated on the birthday of Louis Braille, the inventor of Braille. - 5 Twelfth Night, a festival celebrated by some branches of Christianity that marks the coming of the Epiphany. - 6 Epiphany or Dia de los Reyes (Three Kings Day), a holiday observed by Eastern and Western Christians recognizing the visit of the three wise men to the baby Jesus twelve days after his birth. - 7 Christmas, recognized on this day by Eastern Orthodox Christians, who celebrate Christmas thirteen days later than other Christian churches because they follow the Julian calendar rather than the Gregorian version.
+- 1 New Year's Day, the first day of the year according to the modern Gregorian calendar, celebrated in most Western countries. - 1 Feast Day of St. Basil, a holiday observed by the Eastern Orthodox Church, commemorating the death of Saint Basil the Great. - 3 Feast of the Holy Name of Jesus, which is celebrated in the Roman Catholic Church, commemorates the naming of the child Jesus. - 4 World Braille Day, observed to raise awareness of the importance of Braille as a means of communication for blind and partially sighted people; celebrated on the birthday of Louis Braille, the inventor of Braille. - 5 Twelfth Night, a festival celebrated by some branches of Christianity that marks the coming of the Epiphany. - 6 Epiphany or Dia de los Reyes (Three Kings Day), a holiday observed by Eastern and Western Christians recognizing the visit of the three wise men to the baby Jesus twelve days after his birth. - 7 Christmas, recognized on this day by Eastern Orthodox Christians, who celebrate Christmas thirteen days later than other Christian churches because they follow the Julian calendar rather than the Gregorian version. - 13 Maghi/Lohri, an annual festival celebrated by Sikhs commemorating the memory of forty Sikh martyrs.

-- 7 Mahayana New Year, a holiday celebrated by the Mahayana Buddhist branch on the first full-moon day in January. - 13 Maghi/Lohri, an annual festival celebrated by Sikhs commemorating the memory of forty Sikh martyrs. - 14 Makar Sankranti, major harvest festival celebrated in various parts of India. - 15 World Religion Day, observed by those of the Bahá'í faith to promote interfaith harmony and understanding. - 16 Martin Luther King Jr. Day commemorates the birth of the Rev. Martin Luther King Jr., the recipient of the 1964 Nobel Peace Prize and an activist for nonviolent social change until his assassination in 1968. - 18-25 The Week of Prayer for Christian Unity, during which Christians pray for unity between all churches of the Christian faith. - 19 Timkat, a holiday observed by Ethiopian Orthodox Christians who celebrate the baptism of Jesus in the Jordan River on Epiphany. - 20 Birthday of Guru Gobind Singh Ji, the Tenth Guru of the Sikhs, who initiated the Sikhs as the Khalsa (the pure ones) and who is known as the Father of the Khalsa.
+- 14 Orthodox New Year, celebrated every year on January 14th by Orthodox Christians all over the world.
+It marks the start of the new year according to the Julian calendar. - 15 Makar Sankranti, a Hindu festival marking the end of winter and the onset of the harvest, celebrated in various parts of India. - 15 Martin Luther King Jr. Day commemorates the birth of the Rev. Martin Luther King Jr., the recipient of the 1964 Nobel Peace Prize and an activist for nonviolent social change until his assassination in 1968. - 18-25 The Week of Prayer for Christian Unity, during which Christians pray for unity among all churches of the Christian faith. - 20 Timkat, a holiday observed by Ethiopian Orthodox Christians who celebrate the baptism of Jesus in the Jordan River on Epiphany. - 20 Birthday of Guru Gobind Singh Ji, the Tenth Guru of the Sikhs, who initiated the Sikhs as the Khalsa (the pure ones) and who is known as the Father of the Khalsa. - 21 World Religion Day, observed by those of the Bahá'í faith to promote interfaith harmony and understanding. - 25 Mahayana New Year, a holiday celebrated by the Mahayana Buddhist branch on the first full-moon day in January.